jfMoller/DropFolder/README.md

 ### About this project:
 Graded assignment.
-Building a file storage app with Java Spring & NeonDB.
+Building a file storage app with Java Spring & NeonDB (Postgres).

 ### How to run locally:
 * Download the project
-* Follow the steps laid out in 'src/main/resources/CONNECTION-README.md'
+* Add the provided spring.datasource.url to the application.properties file
 * Run Application.java.

 ### How to run Cucumber tests:
-cd src/test/java/me/code/dropfolder
+* Set up the database connection
 * Run CucumberTestRunner.java.